Rohingya Muslims feared killed in new Burma Rakhine violence

 But the Arakan Project, an advocacy group that focuses on Rohingyas, said events reached their climax on 13 January in Du Char Yar Tan village with at least eight people killed and more feared dead.

-Women and children are reported to be among the dead.'Excessive force'
+Women and children are reported to be among the dead.

 The US Embassy in Burma also expressed concern at "reports of excessive use of force by security officials".